 That’s right; we’re talking about the scientific method.

-Although useful, this post isn’t another list of ways to keep revenue flowing during a lockdown.
+Although useful, this post isn’t another list of ways to keep revenue flowing during a downturn.
 Today, we’re going back to school for a more scientific-based approach to overcoming the current economic slump.

 Starting with something every student loves…